roskenet/mendeleev/README.md

-# mendeleev
+# Project Mendeleev

-My microservices zoo.
+My microservices zoo with everything about Spring / Spring Boot and the JVM in general.